ironhamma/aoc_2020_go/README.md

-# aoc_2020_go
-Advent of Code 2020 solutions in Go language
+# Advent of Code 2020 - Go ❄️

+To run the code, just start up the go program with ```go run .```

+You can create new directories from the prompts of the program for the daily tasks

+You can also run in testing or in "production mode".
+This can be also specified in the prompts.

+🎄 Have fun! 🎄